 I am a PhD candidate of linguistics at McGill University.
 Broadly, I am interested in speech perception and production, psycholinguistics, phonetics, and second language acquisition.
 My research focuses on understanding the mechanisms underlying linguistic and cognitive processes in speech perception and production, second-language speech learning, and adaptive processes in spoken language.
-I am particularly concerned with how these processes differ across individuals and how they inform language processing and learning.
+I am particularly concerned with how these processes differ across individuals and how they inform language learning and processing.

 In addition to my dissertation research, I conducted longitudinal research on how individual second language learners differ in their developmental trajectories in the acquisition of novel speech sound contrasts.
 I also investigated the nature of the relationship between speech perception and production within individuals using phonetic imitation.